 1 | # Start and stop recording |

-Captured data is saved under Saved/Profiling
+Captured data will be saved in Saved/Profiling

 with the extension *.nprof